AlafariAbdullah/setup-docs/README.md

 # setup-docs

-Personal documentation of my tech stack, homelab, and experiments across my devices.
+**Personal documentation of my tech stack, homelab, and experiments across my devices.**

+---

-**Currently, this is just a template I've build to give myself an outline to work on** **None of the current content is the actual content of mine**
+⚠ **Currently, this is just a template I've built to give myself an outline to work on.**

+⚠ **None of the current content is the actual content of mine.**

+---

-## Table of Contents
+## 📖 Table of Contents

 - [Introduction](#introduction)
 - [Devices & Infrastructure](#devices--infrastructure)
 - [Software & Services](#software--services)